jremington/Vector_character_generator/README.md

 Some user guides to the Calcomp vector drawing routines can be found here: http://www.urbanjost.altervista.org/LIBRARY/libcalcomp/index.html

-Examples of pen-plotted Calcomp characters and symbols are shown in the images below:
+Examples of pen-plotted Calcomp characters and symbols are shown in the images below (from above link).

 ![c_qa1](https://user-images.githubusercontent.com/5509037/175750542-a4abc832-2eb5-47d3-bb6a-b44a1b694785.gif)